redpanda-data/redpanda/docs/www/quick-start-kubernetes.md

 This quick start guide to intended to help you get started with Redpanda for development and testing purposes.
-For production deployments or performance testing please see our [Production Deployment](production-deployment.md) for more information.
+For production deployments or performance testing please see our [Production Deployment](production-deployment) for more information.

 Using [Helm](https://helm.sh/) is the fastest way to get started with Redpanda on Kubernetes.
 First, we need to create a cluster.
-There are a number of different ways to create a cluster, either local or with a hosting provider.
+There are a number of different ways to create a cluster, either locally or with a hosting provider.

 - [Kind](#Kind)
 - [AWS EKS](#AWS-EKS)